faznaimov/simpsons-classification/README.md

 ### Flask

 Flask connected the python server to JavaScript.
-The test Simpson image was converted to array values then passed to JavaScript.
+Test Simpsons image were converted to array values then passed to JavaScript.

 @app.route("/")
 def index():